 Cancer Myth 4: You won’t get cancer because there is none in your family history

 Truth: All cancers are genetic but only a few are hereditary.
 Even if you avoid all known cancer risks and have no history of cancer in your family it is still possible to get random mutations that result in cancer

 Cancer Myth 5: Elders are too old to get cancer treatment

 Truth: You are never too old to fight cancer.
 There is growing evidence that in many cases older people can both tolerate and benefit from the same treatments as younger patients with the right package of assessment, information and support.

 Read up more about and debunk these cancer myths.
 Apart from that, here is what you can do as an individual to prevent cancer and raise awareness about it:

 To prevent cancer make healthy lifestyle choices that include keeping away from tobacco, getting ample physical activity, consumption of a healthy diet, limiting alcohol, and staying safe in the sun with sunscreen.
-Learn about symptoms and signs of cancer and early detection guidelines because discovery of cancer early often makes it easier to treat.
+Learn about symptoms and signs of cancer and early detection guidelines because the early discovery of cancer often makes it easier to treat.

-Provide support to cancer patients and survivors who suffer from the physical and emotional impacts of cancer even after cure ends.
-Encourage them to share stories about their own cancer experiences, communicate with doctors, and join support groups to help make constructive change for all people affected by cancer.
+Provide support to cancer patients and survivors who suffer from the physical and emotional impacts of cancer even after the cure ends.
+Encourage them to share stories about their own cancer experiences, communicate with doctors, and join support groups to help make a constructive change for all people affected by cancer.